richardschoen/howtostuff/installcronie.md

 From IBM: Now available for #IBMi: cron, via the 'cronie' RPM package!
 Anacron, too!

+This package can be a good way to schedule your open source jobs or CL commands to run on a regular basis.

 Install cronie yum packages from IBM i ACS Open Source Package Management
 ```
 Package list: